themson/MurDocK/README.md

 ## Known Bugs:

-- Time out on none returning subprocess communicate calls
+- Time out on non-returning subprocess communicate calls
 	- being addressed with timer

-- Excessive overhead in creation of initializaion buffer object
+- Excessive overhead in initializaion of buffer for docBuffer
 	- to be addressed